cybergalactic/MSS/MSS Quick Reference.md

-crossFlowDrag 	    % Crossflow drag computed from strip theory integrals Dmtrx               % 6x6 linear damping matrix for marine craft (submerged and floating) Gmtrx               % 6x6 system spring stiffness matrix G gvect               % 6x1 vector of restoring forces, Euler angles as input gRvect              % 6x1 vector of restoring forces, Euler angle, or unit quaternion rotation matrix as input imlay61             % 6x6 hydrodynamic added mass and Coriolis-centripetal matrices MA and CA for a prolate spheroid
+crossFlowDrag 	    % Crossflow drag computed from strip theory integrals Dmtrx               % 6x6 linear damping matrix for marine craft (submerged and floating) Gmtrx               % 6x6 system spring stiffness matrix G GM_surfaced2submerged % GM_T and BM_T transition for an AUV diving from the surface to a given depth gvect               % 6x1 vector of restoring forces, Euler angles as input gRvect              % 6x1 vector of restoring forces, Euler angle, or unit quaternion rotation matrix as input imlay61             % 6x6 hydrodynamic added mass and Coriolis-centripetal matrices MA and CA for a prolate spheroid